RuneScape: Combat

 Combat is governed by a life points system.
 Every combatant has a maximum capacity of life points, and dies when their health is depleted to 0.
 Lost life points can be recovered by consuming certain food or drinks, or casting abilities.
-Players who die reappear at a respawn point of their choice with their life and skill points restored; however, they drop all but three chosen items, as well as certain common items.
-Dying spawns a gravestone that will hold all of the player's items and will last for an allotted time; however, there are situations in which all items will be lost upon death.
-If the player does not return in time, the grave will collapse and their items will disappear.
+Players who die respawn in an area called "Death's Office" with their life and skill points restored; however, they drop all but three chosen items, as well as certain common items.
+To get these back, they can pay an amount of in-game currency based off of the in-game price of each item; alternatively, if they leave the area without reclaiming their items, a gravestone that holds all of their items and lasts for a set time will generally spawn where they died.
+If they had no items equipped or carried other than certain common items, they will instead reappear at a respawn point of their choice with their life and skill points restored.

-In June 2012 players were invited to beta-test a new combat system named "Evolution of Combat", which included fundamental changes such as re-balancing the Combat Triangle to avoid favouring melee attacks, and replacing special weapon attacks with abilities that produce a range of effects when activated.
+In June 2012, players were invited to beta-test a new combat system named "Evolution of Combat", which included fundamental changes such as re-balancing the combat triangle to avoid favouring melee attacks, and replacing special weapon attacks with abilities that produce a range of effects when activated.
 The system was released on the live game on 20 November 2012.
 Various polls were also added for players to vote on in game that would determine the result of future content development, some of which would dictate the development of the improved combat system.
 A beta for a separate combat system dubbed "Legacy Mode" was opened to players on 16 June 2014, before being introduced to the live game on 14 July.
 Legacy Mode allows players to switch to the combat system and interface from prior to June 2012 instead of the Evolution of Combat system.

 Player versus player combat

 Player versus player combat (PvP) can be performed in specific controlled mini-games and in an area known as the Wilderness.
-The Duel Arena allows players to stake money and items, while other PvP games offer their own rewards.
 In the Wilderness, players can engage in combat provided that their combat levels fall within a certain range of each other, and if a player kills their opponent they will be able to claim their opponent's items as a reward.

 Before December 2007, players went to the Wilderness to fight other players within a certain combat level range, hoping to kill them and gain their items.
 In December 2007, the Wilderness was altered to prevent players from transferring in-game items for real-world currency.
 PvP combat was removed from the Wilderness and temporarily restricted to new mini-games named Bounty Hunter and Clan Wars.
 Bounty Hunter was replaced by special Bounty Worlds on 6 May 2009 in which players were confined to the Wilderness and could be assigned specific targets to kill.
 "PvP Worlds" were introduced on 15 October 2008 where players could fight almost anywhere in Gielinor, but these and "Bounty Worlds" were removed when PvP combat in the Wilderness was restored on 1 February 2011.